 Because I don’t think that Swift rules this backfield as a true bell cow.
 Johnson’s tenure in Detroit should tell us that much, given how he operated with a one-two punch between David Montgomery and Jahmyr Gibbs.

-I also expect the Swift price to CLIMB given the lack of additions in the backfield.
+I also expect the Swift price to CLIMB given the lack of additions in the backfield (Real-time ADP, RB25)

 All that’s behind him in Chicago’s backfield is third-year RB Roschon Johnson and 7th-rounder Kyle Monangai out of Rutgers.
 It should be easy for Swift to be the RB1 in the Bears’ backfield.
 But watch out for the rookie in this backfield.
-Monangai has already caught the attention of his new HC, impressing him at minicamp with his attention to detail and by picking things up quickly.
+Monangai has been a standout in training camp.

 Also, it wouldn’t be the first time a 7th-round RB from Rutgers took over a backfield on a team with Eric Bienemy on the coaching staff.
 Yes, Bienemy is the Bears’ new RB coach…